Adamkadaban/howtowincptc/src/reporting/README.md

 # Reporting

+Before and after figuring out what you want in your report, I highly recommend looking at [these](https://github.com/juliocesarfort/public-pentesting-reports) public reports to get inspiration for formatting and findings.

 ## How to Write a Good Report

 This section will cover general reporting tips that will help you write an outstanding report.